maueroats/nsml-documents/hosting/orals-contestant.md

 # NSML Orals Instructions

 Welcome to the orals judging room.
-During your presentation, you may only refer to the notes you have made on the question sheets you were given at the beginning of the contest.
+During your presentation, you may only refer to the notes you have made on the question sheets or special paper you were given at the beginning of the contest.
 Use of a calculator, text, or other notes during your presentation is prohibited.

 You have ten minutes of uninterrupted time to answer the questions.
 I will give a verbal warning that "two minutes" are left and when "one